redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 cd uploader
 ```

-The first thing we can do is to create a ENV variable to hold our Filestack API key.
+The first thing we'll do is create an environment variable to hold our Filestack API key.
 This is a best practice so that the key isn't living in your repository for prying eyes to see.
 Add the key to the `.env` file in the root of our app:

 ```terminal
 REDWOOD_ENV_FILESTACK_API_KEY=AM18i8xV4QpoiGwetoTWd